KabukiStarship/KabukiPressCookbook/02-seam-trees.md

 Occasionally there will be an environmental hazard when you're riding that causes you to fall off the bike, such as ice or a bad curve.
 You can have to options, you can either ride with training wheels your entire life, slowing you down, or you can put up with the occasional fall by riding without the them and not be slowed down.
 This depends on the application.
 Some applications require minimized ROM footprint.
 In these circumstances, you may want to make assert statements only during debug phase and run without the training wheels because it doesn't matter if it messes up in operation because of another recover mechanism; or you don't care if you ride with the training wheels on because you're not going fast and you just need to never fall down.
 That is the design of the assert system in KT.
 The key edge case to keep in mind is the bit flip, which will be the most common non-critical bug; if the system is crashing for anything other than a bit flip then you have other problems.
 The chance of a bit flip is very low, but the chance of a bit flip causing a null pointer substantially lower, only N/(2^N), where N is the number of bits in a word.
 Null pointers an excellent example of training wheels that can generally be taken off after the system is working.

-## [2.12] C ABI
+## [2.12] C-ABI

-A *C Application Binary Interface* (*ABI*) helps with the creation of cross-language bindings and dramatic reduction of compile time.
+A *C Application Binary Interface* (*CABI* or *Cabi*) helps with the creation of cross-language bindings and dramatic reduction of compile time.
 KT uses a modern system of concealing library template implementations behind a C ABI with explicit data types, and using modern C++1x wrappers.
 KT does not at this time provide a C99 interface but future versions will.
 The C ABI can be found in the `public.h` files.

 ## [2.13] Framework for C++ Templates